son-n-pham/Python-scaffold/README.md

   - public key **id_rsa** is generated, use **cat** to expose the public key into commandline and copy it into Github
   - copy that public key to SSH in setting of Github
 - git clone git@github.com:son-n-pham/Python-scaffold.git

+### Step 3: Create recommended files.
-- Go to scaffold folder, then create:
+Go to scaffold folder, then create:
   - Makefile: touch Makefile
   - hello.py: touch hello.py
   - requirements.txt: touch requirement.txt